Agile10-minute read

 Scrum@Scale is an extension of Scrum and likely the easiest framework to learn and understand.
 It scales from one team to a team of teams.

 A core component of the framework is the Scrum of Scrums (SoS).
 Each team chooses an individual to represent them in SoS meetings, which usually take place daily after the individual team stand-ups.
 The aim of each day’s SoS meeting is to aid coordination and communication among teams, and facilitate easy management of any dependencies or overlaps.
+Because the SoS focuses on coordination rather than detailed planning, it’s one of the more naturally portable ceremonies in this comparison and is equally effective as a quick video call or a structured async update for teams working across different locations.

 The unique roles within this framework include the SoS master, essentially a scaled version of a Scrum master, and the chief product owner, who works with the team product owners to form a joint backlog for the SoS.

 Scrum@Scale is less prescriptive than other frameworks, allowing organizations to scale at their own pace.
 If the number of teams continues to grow and SoS meetings become too large, organizations can escalate the framework into a Scrum of Scrum of Scrums (SoSoS).
+This recursive scaling model is what makes Scrum@Scale uniquely flexible among the five frameworks covered here.

 Use Scrum@Scale If Your Organization: